bplmaps/lmec-main-site/content/articles/an-atlas-of-my-hometown-georeferencing-familiar-places.md

 ##### Look for Familiar Streets

-{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f464t49b/2043,4164,1951,1704/full/0/default.jpg" caption="Downtown Ipswich closely resembles the streets I'm familiar with, minus the Opera House and several other establishments." class="figure-left" >}}
+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f464t49b/2043,4164,1951,1704/full/0/default.jpg" caption="Downtown Ipswich closely resembles the streets I'm familiar with, minus the Opera House and Box Mill." class="figure-left" >}}

 Upon first glance at the \[downtown area\] and its tangle of streets, I knew that Ipswich hadn’t changed all that much since 1910.
 All the streets are paved now, but by the time the atlas was made many of them had changed into their final configurations and erected the buildings that still stand today.
 Ipswich is littered with houses built in the 18th and 19th century that are well documented by the [local historical society](historicipswich.org).
 These historic buildings create plenty of places to lay down points to “stretch out” the map.
 These familiar places gave me a clearer starting point for the more densely organized parts of town.
 If you’re georeferencing a new town, finding out what kinds of historic landmarks or historic districts they have might be a good place to start - Ipswich has several [Architectural Preservation Districts](https://www.ipswichma.gov/DocumentCenter/View/3446/Architectural-Preservation-District-Map?bidId=) in the downtown that correspond to high numbers of still standing historical buildings - such as the Ipswich Hosiery Mills, half of which still stands in use as an office building.